-Continuing with the St. Patrick’s Day series of free printables I decided to create a free printable build a leprechaun craft.
+Continuing with the St. Patrick’s Day printables I decided to create a simple printable build a leprechaun craft.

-It’s a cute, little craft in which your little ones will need to correctly put together the pieces to make a leprechaun!
+It’s an easy cut and paste craft in which your little learners will need to correctly put together the pieces to make their very own lucky little leprechaun!

 This craft is great for toddlers and preschoolers because it’s so simple to do!

 It would also be brilliant for if you’re having a St. Patrick’s Day themed party!